-Communication is vital to everyone and has drastically changed through the years from operators answering and completing calls from switchboards to customers using smartphones, tablets and iPads which allows them to video chat with loved ones across the globe, track daily steps with a wrist watch and lock their cars with a cell phone.
+Communication is vital to everyone and has drastically changed through the years from operators answering and completing calls from switchboards to customers using smartphones, tablets and iPads which allows them to video chat with loved ones across the globe and receive messages and have conversations from their Smart watch.
 Technology for telecommunications has evolved and makes our lives easier and new gadgets will continue to be introduced to our society beyond our current expectations.
-The telephone co-ops in North Carolina provide local landline service to over 100,000 residence and business landline accounts and they also provide broadband service to over 90,000 accounts.
+The telephone co-ops in North Carolina provide local landline service to over 175,000 residence and business landline accounts and they also provide broadband service to over 100,000 accounts.
 The members of the co-ops live and work in twenty-six of the State's one hundred counties.
-Competition continues to cause a decline in the number of local access lines for the serving areas of the telephone co-ops which causes a decrease in those revenues and the losses have incented them to provide services outside of its core market in order to offset their losses.
+Competition continues to cause a decline in the number of local access lines for some of the co-ops which causes a decrease in those revenues.
+Due to changes in the telecommunications market, the co-ops now provide service outside of their normal serving area as a Competing Local Provider (CLP).
 The co-ops have installed and maintain approximately 24,000 miles of copper and fiber and are committed to bring the next generation of connectivity to their members.
 The areas served are very rural with an average customer density of only five customers per route mile.
 The daily operation of their business model is exemplary of the Seven Cooperative Principles that are followed by all of the co-ops.
-They are in the process of completing Fiber-To-The-Home (FTTH) deployment which will allow higher internet speeds for their members and they are Competing Local Providers (CLP) which allows them to provide service outside of their local serving areas.
-The co-ops will continue to provide excellent customer service, state-of-the-art communications and upgraded technology to enhance the quality of life of the members they serve.
+The telephone co-ops have completed Fiber-To-The-Home (FTTH) deployment which will allow higher internet speeds for new and existing members.
+The co-ops will continue to provide excellent customer service, stateof-the-art communications and upgraded technology to enhance the quality of life in the communities they serve.